Institute of Understanding

-Self Health Journey (SHJ) Explained
+Self-Health Journey (SHJ) Explained

-- Stability comes before motivation.
+- Stability comes before intensity.

 - A calm sequence beats scattered effort.